cunnane/xloil/docs/source/xlOil_Python/Concepts.rst

 `Excel.Appliction <https://docs.microsoft.com/en-us/office/vba/api/excel.application(object)#events>`_
 are available in xlOil.

-See :ref:`xlOil_Python/ModuleReference:Events` for more details on python events and :ref:`Events` for a description of the available Excel events.
+See :ref:`xlOil_Python/ModuleReference:Events` for more details on python events and :doc:`Events` for a description of the available Excel events.

 Excel events do not use return values.
 However, some events take reference parameters.